Table of Contents

 Thank you for your commitment to the recruitment and selection of faculty and professional and scientific staff at the University of Iowa.

-Developing and implementing a comprehensive Requisition/Recruitment plan is an essential best practice in achieving one of the university's strategic initiatives of to create a welcoming and inclusive environment outlined in the 2022-2027 University of Iowa strategic plan.
+Developing and implementing a comprehensive Requisition/Recruitment plan is an essential best practice in achieving one of the university's strategic initiatives of to create a welcoming and respectful environment outlined in the 2022-2027 University of Iowa strategic plan.
 One of the goals includes using best practices and data-driven, evidence-based policies and procedures to retain talented and diverse students, faculty, and staff.

 In addition to the university's strategic plan, each college/VP area has unique needs and develops its own strategic plan to meet its specific needs for diversifying faculty, staff, and students.
 The guidelines and best practices highlighted in this recruitment manual will provide direction and assist colleges, departments/units in actualizing this important goal.